season179/text-to-bigquery/TASKS.md

 ## Phase 1: Foundation (Week 1-2)

-- [ ] **Task 1: Project Setup & FastAPI Framework**
+- [X] **Task 1: Project Setup & FastAPI Framework**
-  - [ ] Subtask 1.1: Initialize a Python 3.11 project.
+  - [X] Subtask 1.1: Initialize a Python 3.11 project.
-  - [ ] Subtask 1.2: Install FastAPI, uvicorn, and other initial dependencies.
+  - [X] Subtask 1.2: Install FastAPI, uvicorn, and other initial dependencies.
-  - [ ] Subtask 1.3: Create the basic FastAPI application structure (`main.py`, routers, etc.).
+  - [X] Subtask 1.3: Create the basic FastAPI application structure (`main.py`, routers, etc.).
-  - [ ] Subtask 1.4: Implement the health check endpoint (`GET /api/v1/health`).
+  - [X] Subtask 1.4: Implement the health check endpoint (`GET /api/v1/health`).
-  - [ ] Subtask 1.5: Set up basic structured logging for the application.
+  - [X] Subtask 1.5: Set up basic structured logging for the application.
-- [ ] **Task 2: API Endpoint Design & Pydantic Models**
+- [X] **Task 2: API Endpoint Design & Pydantic Models**
-  - [ ] Subtask 2.1: Define Pydantic models for the request and response of `POST /api/v1/generate-sql`.
+  - [X] Subtask 2.1: Define Pydantic models for the request and response of `POST /api/v1/generate-sql`.
-  - [ ] Subtask 2.2: Define Pydantic models for the request and response of `PUT /api/v1/schema`.
+  - [X] Subtask 2.2: Define API request/response models for schema endpoints (e.g., `MessageResponse` for status, `SchemaListResponse` for listing files, plain text for DDL content).
+Note: The `PUT /api/v1/schema/{schema_name}` endpoint will primarily handle plain text DDL as request body.
-  - [ ] Subtask 2.3: Create stub implementations for these API endpoints in FastAPI.
+  - [X] Subtask 2.3: Create stub implementations for these API endpoints in FastAPI.
-- [ ] **Task 3: Schema Storage Design**
+- [X] **Task 3: Schema Storage Design (DDL Files)**
-  - [ ] Subtask 3.1: Define the JSON format for storing schema information (tables, columns, relationships, descriptions, sample data) as per PRD sections 5.1 and 5.2.
+  - [X] Subtask 3.1: Establish that database schemas will be stored as Data Definition Language (DDL) in `.sql` files.
-  - [ ] Subtask 3.2: Select and configure an in-memory store with persistence (e.g., Redis).
+  - [X] Subtask 3.2: Create and configure the `knowledge/` directory for storing these `.sql` schema files.
 - [ ] **Task 4: Qwen3 Container Communication Protocol**
   - [ ] Subtask 4.1: Define the exact request/response contract for communicating with the Qwen3 container (likely via Ollama).
   - [ ] Subtask 4.2: Draft a preliminary client module to send a test request to a (mocked) Qwen3 service.

 ## Phase 2: Core Functionality (Week 3-4)

-- [ ] **Task 5: Schema Management Implementation**
+- [X] **Task 5: Schema Management Implementation (DDL Files)**
-  - [ ] Subtask 5.1: Implement the `PUT /api/v1/schema` endpoint logic:
+  - [X] Subtask 5.1: Implement the `PUT /api/v1/schema/{schema_name}` endpoint:
-    - [ ] Validate incoming schema data against the defined format.
+    - [X] Accept schema name as path parameter and DDL content as plain text request body.
+    - [X] Implement logic to save the DDL content to a `.sql` file in the `knowledge/` directory (handle overwrite flag).
+  - [X] Subtask 5.2: Implement the `GET /api/v1/schema/{schema_name}` endpoint:
+    - [X] Retrieve and return the DDL content from the specified `.sql` file as plain text.
+  - [X] Subtask 5.3: Implement the `GET /api/v1/schema/` endpoint (root of schema path):
-    - [ ] Store/update schema components in the chosen storage solution (e.g., Redis).
+    - [X] List all available `.sql` schema files in the `knowledge/` directory.
+  - [X] Subtask 5.4: Implement the `DELETE /api/v1/schema/{schema_name}` endpoint:
+    - [X] Delete the specified `.sql` schema file from the `knowledge/` directory.
-  - [ ] Subtask 5.2: Implement functions to retrieve and format schema information for use in prompt engineering.
+  - [ ] Subtask 5.5: Implement functions/logic to read DDL files from the `knowledge/` directory and parse/extract necessary schema information (tables, columns, types, and potentially descriptions from comments) for use in prompt engineering.
 - [ ] **Task 6: Qwen3 Client Implementation**
   - [ ] Subtask 6.1: Develop the `Qwen3 Client` component to robustly communicate with the actual Qwen3 container using Ollama.
   - [ ] Subtask 6.2: Implement secure handling of connection details for the Qwen3 service (e.g., via environment variables).